Benito Mussolini: Dismissal and arrest

-By this point, some prominent members of Mussolini's government had turned against him.
-Among them were Grandi and Ciano.
+By this point, some prominent members of Mussolini's government had turned against him, including Grandi and Ciano.
 Several of his colleagues were close to revolt, and Mussolini was forced to summon the Grand Council on 24 July 1943.
 This was the first time the body had met since the start of the war.
 When he announced that the Germans were thinking of evacuating the south, Grandi launched a blistering attack on him.
 Grandi moved a resolution asking the king to resume his full constitutional powers—in effect, a vote of no confidence in Mussolini.
 This motion carried by a 19–8 margin.
-Mussolini showed little visible reaction, even though this effectively authorized the king to sack him.
+Mussolini showed little visible reaction, even though this effectively authorised the king to sack him.
 He did, however, ask Grandi to consider the possibility that this motion would spell the end of Fascism.
-The vote, although significant, had no de jure effect, since the prime minister was only responsible to the king.
+The vote, although significant, had no de jure effect, since in Italy's constitutional monarchy the prime minister was responsible only to the king and only the king could dismiss the prime minister.

 Despite this sharp rebuke, Mussolini showed up for work the next day as usual.
 He allegedly viewed the Grand Council as merely an advisory body and did not think the vote would have any substantive effect.
 That afternoon, at 17:00, he was summoned to the royal palace by Victor Emmanuel.
-By then, Victor Emmanel had already decided to sack him; the king had arranged an escort for Mussolini and had the government building surrounded by 200 carabinieri.
+By then, Victor Emmanuel had already decided to sack him; the king had arranged an escort for Mussolini and had the government building surrounded by 200 carabinieri.
 Mussolini was unaware of these moves by the king and tried to tell him about the Grand Council meeting.
 Victor Emmanuel cut him off and formally dismissed him from office, although guaranteeing his immunity.
-After Mussolini left the palace, he was arrested by the carabinieri on the king's orders.
+After Mussolini left the palace, he was arrested by the carabinieri on the king's orders without telling him that he was formally arrested but rather under protective custody, as Victor Emmanuel III was trying to save the monarchy.
 The police took Mussolini in a Red Cross ambulance car, without specifying his destination and assuring him that they were doing it for his own safety.
 By this time, discontent with Mussolini was so intense that when the news of his downfall was announced on the radio, there was no resistance of any sort.
 People rejoiced because they believed that the end of Mussolini also meant the end of the war.
-The king appointed Marshal Pietro Badoglio as the new prime minister.
+The king appointed Marshal Pietro Badoglio as the prime minister.